astik/experiment-traditional-ssr-pwa/README.md

 In this use case, you may use privacy mode to disable temporary the extension or you can simply turn it off.

 More information: https://github.com/gorhill/uMatrix/wiki/Raw-settings#disablecspreportinjection

+## TODO

+-   identify a target website
+-   isolate common structure
+-   add a proxy ?
+-   intercept request
+-   extract from response useful content, response without common structure
+-   define common structure as app shell
+-   manage cache for app shell : long cache with a background refresh ? cache first ?
+-   manage cache for content : short cache ?
+-   serve optimized chunk from server for content, do not send common structure